ekusuma/handin240/README.md

 - Be of `.json` format
 - Be named `hwNum_cfg.json`

+Note that for specifying files to submit with the wildcard `*`, it is assumed that these will not need to be compiled.
+Be careful when using it.

 The JSON must be an *array* of objects that have the following attributes:

 | Attribute        | Type            | Description                                                                                                        |